-What are the California Child Support Guidelines?
+California Child Support Guidelines

-As a firm specializing in Family Law, we receive lots of questions regarding the guidelines for child support in the state of California.
-At Bansmer Law we understand that dealing with any aspect of Family Law can seem overwhelming.
-With so many difficult decisions to be made regarding your family and more specifically your children, it can be difficult to know when you’re making the right choice.
-Our team of Family Law experts are prepared to answer any questions or concerns you may have and walk you through the entire child support process.
+As a firm specializing in family law, we receive lots of questions regarding the guidelines for child support in the state of California.
+We understand that dealing with any aspect of family law can seem overwhelming.
+With so many difficult decisions regarding your family and your children, it can be difficult to know when you’re making the right choice.
+One of the topics people have the most trouble with is the California Child Support Guidelines.

-By law child support is defined as the continuous routine of monetary payments needed to cover the living and medical expenses of a child or children.
+By law, child support is defined as the continuous routine of monetary payments needed to cover the living and medical expenses of a child or children.
 According to the courts it is the legal duty for both parents to participate in financially supporting their children.
 In some instances the court must order a parent to assume those responsibilities voluntarily or through forced wage garnishment.